 The student will:

 - HPA 1.
 Describe and explain various historical, philosophical, or religious facts, themes, and issues of global human experience of the past and/or present.
-[Foundational Knowledge, Inquiry]
+[Foundational Knowledge, Inquiry, Information Literacy]

 - HPA 2.
-Analyze and interpret evidence on historical, philosophical or religious events or positions critically and systematically, including causal relationships.
+Analyze and interpret evidence to contextualize historical, philosophical or religious events or positions critically, using appropriate disciplinary methodologies or approaches.
 [Information Literacy, Critical Thinking]

 - HPA 3.
-Demonstrate an understanding of the historical, philosophical, or religious construction of differences and similarities over time, within and between groups, regions, or traditions.
-[Diversity, Inquiry]
+Demonstrate through the ability to represent accurately and analyze critically the positions of others an understanding of the historical, philosophical, or religious construction of differences and similarities over time, within and between groups, regions, or ideological perspectives/traditions.
+[Diversity, Critical Thinking, Inquiry, Global Citizenship]